-The secret to delivering relevant ads is data.
-Demographic, psychographic, personal data.
+The secret sauce of delivering relevant ads is rich and clean demographic, psychographic, and social data.
 Google has data on what we search for, Facebook has data on what we like and share, but Amazon’s data may be the best of all for targeting ads.
 It has data on what we browse and buy.

 That’s why yesterday’s revelations that Amazon is gearing up to launch its own ad network are particularly interesting: Amazon could offer retailers a much-wanted alternative to Facebook and Google ads, and Amazon may prove to be better suited than either of its rivals at putting ads in front of consumers that actually get clicked.